-- The notes are designed for investors who seek uncapped and unleveraged exposure to the appreciation of a weighted basket of three Asian currencies relative to the European Union euro over the term of the notes.
+- The notes are designed for investors who seek uncapped and unleveraged exposure to the appreciation of an equally weighted basket of three Asian currencies relative to the European Union euro from and including the pricing date to and including the Averaging Dates.
 Investors should be willing to forgo interest payments, and, if the Basket declines by more than 5%, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing April 25, 2012\ - · Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 184-A-I dated February 16, 2010, will supersede the terms set forth in product supplement no. 184-A-I. Please refer to "Supplemental Terms of the Notes" in this term sheet for more information. - The notes are expected to price on or about April 16, 2010 and are expected to settle on or about April 21, 2010.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 9, 2012 - Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 184-A-I dated February 16, 2010, will supersede the terms set forth in product supplement no. 184-A-I. Please refer to "Supplemental Terms of the Notes" in this term sheet for more information. - The notes are expected to price on or about April 30, 2010 and are expected to settle on or about May 5, 2010.